Moleculer supports several architectures.

 This is the well-known microservices architecture when every services are running on an individual nodes and communicates via transporter.
 In this case the network latency is not negligible.
 But you can scale your services to avoid faults.

 In this case we are running coherent services in a group on the same node.
 It combines the advantages of monolith and microservices architectures.

 For example, if the

-users service, we put them together, that we cut down the network latency between services.
+users service multiple times, we put them together,so that we can cut down the network latency between those services.
 If this node is overloaded, we will scale it up together.

 preferLocal: falseunder the